 As he thought about creating a practice focused solely on cosmetic surgery, Dr. Olesen knew he would need more staff and wanted to attract the best and brightest minds in the medical field.
 He planned to provide a higher degree of privacy than was possible in a large multi-specialty clinic.
 He also envisioned a comfortable, private, and home-like setting, as opposed to the hospital atmosphere that was typical in those days.
 Of course, a hospital’s level of safety in the operating room would still be required.

 Dr. Olesen’s Dream Becomes a Reality

 Dr. Olesen’s dream of a specialized cosmetic surgery center finally became reality in 1988 when LJC opened its doors on Prospect Street in La Jolla.
-Visitors loved the beautiful ambiance and responded positively to our unique team approach.
-They were equally impressed with our AAAASF-accredited operating room and use of board-certified MD anesthesiologists—which we insisted upon long before operating suite certification was required under law.
+Patients loved the beautiful ambiance and responded positively to our unique team approach.
+They were equally impressed with our AAAASF-accredited operating room and use of board-certified MD anesthesiologists—which we insisted upon long before operating suite certification was required under the law.

 Dr. Olesen found the turn-of-the-century sign you see to the right that embodied his beliefs, and it still hangs in the practice today as a reminder of our values.

 - Dr. Olesen holds dual board certifications from the American Board of Medical Specialties in Plastic Surgery and Otolaryngology (head and neck surgery).

 - He completed surgical residencies at the University of Michigan and Columbia Presbyterian Medical Center, NYC.

 - He attended medical school at Loma Linda University where he was a member of Alpha Omega Alpha, comprised of the top 10% of medical students.